mcgooz/SousChef/README.md

 <details>
     <summary><strong>Third-party API</strong></summary>

-##### Spoonacular Ingredient API
+##### Spoonacular API
-While Commerce let users create a listing by entering all the details manually, this project instead utilises a third-party API, Spoonacular, to search for and retrieve ingredients and nutritional data, both when adding them to a recipe and also when adding them to the user's pantry.
+While Commerce let users create a listing by entering all the details manually, this project instead utilises a third-party API, Spoonacular, to search for and retrieve ingredients, both when adding them to a recipe and also when adding them to the user's pantry.
 This not only gives users access to a vast, well-maintained repository of ingredients and accurate nutritional data, but also ensures a degree of consistency across the app and avoids the introduction of errors, duplicates, and inconsistencies.
 </details>

 <details>